 I’m really interested in human memory, particularly what we call retrieval.
 My research addresses the following questions using a combination of behavioral, eyetracking (pupillometry), and neural (EEG, fMRI, concurrent EEG-fMRI, TMS) methods.

 1) What mechanisms subserve memory retrieval?

-How do fluctuations in attention and goal states modulate retrieval?
+3) How do fluctuations in attention and goal-state orientations modulate retrieval?

 5) How does aging affect mechanisms, functions, and modulations of retrieval?